mramdass/re-engineered_Quant-Based_Tool/README.md

 You should have received a copy of the GNU General Public License along with this program.
 If not, see <http://www.gnu.org/licenses/>.

-Research and develop probabilistic genotyping software in forensic DNA testing and casework.
-Devise a method for detecting the false positive rate for any potential genotype to a complex DNA mixture.
-Logic implemented in C++.
-GUI implemented in R. Made to replicate OCME's Forensic Statistical Tool (FST).